Kawangware (Nairobi, Kenya)

 Life in Kawangware

-In Kawangware, there are many people – including children – who live on the streets.
-Extreme hardship is everywhere and many people have turned to drugs to help them cope with traumatic pasts and current realities, which in turn leads them to crime.
-Safety for women is a grave concern: girls as young as eight are sometimes married off to older men in exchange for money, and the lack of income opportunities force many women into commercial sex work.
+In Kawangware, extreme hardship is everywhere and many people have turned to drugs to help them cope with traumatic pasts and current realities.
+Safety for women is a grave concern and the lack of income opportunities force too many women into commercial sex work.

 Healthcare is not always stable or accessible.
-A recent doctor’s strike left many without a reliable means of care.
 Diseases such as HIV/AIDS, Hepatitis C, waterborne illnesses, and malaria are common.
-Health clinics help diagnose and treat illnesses, but prescriptions and even over-the-counter medicines in pharmacies remain out of reach for many.
+Health clinics help diagnose and treat illnesses, but medications are too expensive for many people.
+Water scarcity and poor infrastructure make these problems worse.

 The people of Kawangware have an unwavering strength and capacity to support one another.
 They rely heavily on community organizations and mutual aid networks to distribute resources and ensure essential services reach those in need.
-Organizations like Badilika Uishi are at the forefront, mobilizing resources, providing education, connecting to healthcare, and fostering economic opportunities.
+Organizations like Badilika Uishi are at the forefront, mobilizing resources, providing education, and connections to healthcare.
 Through their work, they help residents improve their quality of life and create more possibilities for their future.